Cybersecurity Mistakes that Most Companies Make

 Furthermore, an important detail many companies forget to consider is who their potential attackers might be, where they come from, and what consequences the breaches may have on their business.
 Imagine that you use an internal system to store all of your sensitive data, and that this data is not accessible from the outside, as it has solid protection in place from any external breaches.
 Even with strong security in place, some good questions to ask are: Where might any attackers come from?
 Are they internal or external attacks?
 What happens if there are data leaks?
 How much will it cost to fix any issues?
 How much of a loss will there be from potential opportunities?
 Knowing the answers to these kinds of questions, and approaching security with them in mind, a company will be able to build a wall that will be hard to break.

-Finally, another common mistake is investing in security just to be compliant with some standards.
+Finally, another common mistake is building a security system just to be compliant with some standards.
 Being compliant won`t keep your company safe from attacks.
 What companies should do is evaluate their risks: some breaches can cost a fortune and a reputation, while others may not affect their business much.

 There is no bulletproof protection plan, there can be thousands of different risks, but there is no need to try to eliminate every one.
 Instead of trying to cope with all risks, what can help is a better understanding of the matter, companies should know what they are protecting, evaluate how this protection measure will help overall, and if the protections is worth the cost or not.